Shiva Devale No. 2

 - The first was Vijayabahu I (circa 1070-1110), who defeated the Chola (i.e. Indian Tamil) invaders who had built up the city as their capital and had ruled for a half-century.

 - After a period of civil war, he was followed by Parakramabahu I (1153-1186), the most successful and ambitious of the three.
 During his reign, sometimes labelled as the city’s Golden Age, much of what is visible in the ruins of the ancient city was built.

 - He was followed by Nissanka Malla I (1187-1196).
 His nickname The Vainglorious sums up his reign.

-After these three rulers a series of weak and ineffective rulers eventually ended with the invasion of yet another Indian kingdom (the Kalinga) which put an end to Polonnaruwa as the Sinhalese fled the city for points further south.
+After these three effective rulers, a series of weak and ineffective ones eventually ended with the invasion of yet another Indian kingdom (the Kalinga) which put an end to Polonnaruwa as the Sinhalese fled the city for points further south.

-The image below shows the extent to which the structure was overgrown in 1870’s when the British photographer Joseph Lawton visited the area and made his remarkable images.
+The image below shows the extent to which the structure was overgrown in the 1870s when the British photographer Joseph Lawton visited the area and made his remarkable images.

 Surrounding the base of the stupa are small shrines, some still the object of worship by visiting Buddhists.
 The photo below is of the main shrine on the north side of the dagoba.
 To its left one of the secondary shrines is visible.

 The dagoba is essentially a mound of earth and dirt covered with a skin of brick and mortar.
 Somewhat squat in appearance, it lacks the more semi-spherical look of Anuradhapura’s stupas.

 The name Rajkot is apparently derived from two Sinhala words – ran meaning “gold” and kotha meaning “pinnacle”.
 These days there is no gold leaf covering the brick and mortar spire.